Explore Courses

 For counterpoint, students also examine the political, ideological, and social determinants of domestic political economies, including that of the United States.
 The political mechanisms of economic policy-making and the relationship between domestic policy and foreign policy are explored using theoretical, historical, and topical cases; examples include the political economy of income distribution and social welfare, national defense and hegemony, the national debt, and globalization.

-Students examine these and other topics through lecture, research, academic and policy dialogue, group projects and presentations, peer critiques, and guest speakers.
-For students enrolled in the in person program, the course typically includes a visit to the United Nations Headquarters.
+Students examine these and other topics through lecture, research, academic and policy dialogue, group projects and presentations, and peer critiques.
+For students enrolled in the in-person program, the course typically includes a visit to the United Nations Headquarters.

 -